-Ginsburg has exhibited nationally and internationally at venues such as MoMA PS1, MASS MoCA, Institute for Contemporary Art at Virginia Commonwealth University, Wexner Center for the Arts, University of South Florida Contemporary Art Museum, Kunst-Werke Berlin, Contemporary Art Center Vilnius, the Baltimore Museum of Art, SculptureCenter, and the Mercosul Biennial in Porto Alegre, Brazil.
-She is the recipient of an Art Matters Foundation Grant and a Virginia Museum of Fine Arts Fellowship and her work has received support from the National Endowment for the Arts and The Andy Warhol Foundation for the Visual Arts.
-Ginsburg has attended residencies such as the Robert Rauschenberg Residency, the Skowhegan School of Painting and Sculpture, the Wexner Film/Video Studio and The Harbor at Beta Local.
-Her work has appeared in the New York Times, the Wall Street Journal, Hyperallergic, and Artforum.
-Ginsburg holds a Bachelor of Fine Arts in Sculpture from the Tyler School of Art and a Master of Science in Visual Studies from the Massachusetts Institute of Technology.
+Ginsburg has exhibited nationally and internationally at venues such as MoMA PS1, MASS MoCA, Wexner Center for the Arts, University of South Florida Contemporary Art Museum, Institute for Contemporary Art at Virginia Commonwealth University, Baltimore Museum of Art, SculptureCenter, KW Institute for Contemporary Art, Contemporary Art Center Vilnius and the Mercosul Biennial in Porto Alegre, Brazil.
+She is the recipient of a Wexner Center for the Arts Artist Residency Award, Virginia Museum of Fine Arts Fellowship and Art Matters Foundation Grant.
+Her work has received support from the National Endowment for the Arts and The Andy Warhol Foundation for the Visual Arts.
+Ginsburg has attended residencies such as the Robert Rauschenberg Residency, Skowhegan, the Wexner Center Film/Video Studio and The Harbor at Beta Local.
+Her work has appeared in the New York Times, Hyperallergic, Artforum and the Wall Street Journal.
+Ginsburg holds a Bachelor of Fine Arts in Sculpture from Tyler School of Art and a Master of Science in Visual Studies from Massachusetts Institute of Technology.

 She is Associate Professor at Virginia Commonwealth University School of the Arts and lives and works in Richmond, Virginia with her partner and collaborator Joshua Quarles and their four cats.